TheKrol/rTS_Wiki/docs/backups/creating-backups.md

 ## The 3-2-1 Rule

-The basis of all backup plans revolves around the 3-2-1 rule.
+The basis of all backup plans revolves around the 3-2-1 rule. asdfa

 That means 3 copies of your data, consisting of:
 * 2 of the copies are on different devices on-site